EN JP

 Sanshin strings should be checked regularly and replaced as needed.

-Depending on the frequency of use and storage environment, it is recommended to replace the strings with new ones if they lose tone or look worn.
+Depending on the frequency of use and storage environment, it is recommended to replace the strings (threads) with new ones if they lose tone or look worn.

 The tension of the strings should also be adjusted regularly to maintain optimal tone.